tbreslein/firims/README.md

 - insertions
 - `.contains()` checks

-The benchmarks compares the the `fibis::BitSet` with an `IntSet` from the `integer_hasher` crate.
+The benchmarks compares the the `firims::BitSet` with an `IntSet` from the `integer_hasher` crate.
 The benchmarks have been run on two different machines:
 An M2 macbook pro, as well as an `x86_64-linux` machine using a Ryzen 7 5800X CPU.